 A WAC contingency of one was assigned to the base, June 5, 1944.
 Other WACs from Oglethorpe, Georgia and Colorado Springs arrived June 23 and June 28.
-In the weeks that followed, others were assigned to Ardmore bringing WAC Squadron numbers to around 100.
+In the weeks that followed others were assigned to Ardmore bringing WAC Squadron numbers to around 100.
 According to newspaper accounts, the Ardmore base was selected in September of 1942 as one of nine southwestern camps to train WAACs.
 Later, the Corps of Engineers, Denison, Texas, under command of Colonel W. W. Wanamaker, approved a $50,000 to $100,000 building fund for WAAC quarters.
 Contract for the WAAC barracks was let to Builder's Construction Company, Oklahoma City, April 17, 1943, for an amount under $50,000.
-Unknown as to whether this unit was part of the original plans for training WAACs.
+It is unknown as to whether this unit was part of the original plans for training WAACs.
 Women's Army Auxiliary Corps became the Women's Army Corps in 1944 granting them the same benefits as soldiers.
 Another group of young women who played an important part in WWII and probably brought aircraft to AAAFld on occasion were the WASP, Women Airforce Service Pilots.
-A biography of one of these, now 92, gives an insight to their important role in the war effort.
+A biography of one of these, Florene Miller Watson, gives an insight to their important role in the war effort.

 After serving as deputy field commander for about a month, Lt.
 Colonel Robert Edward Northcutt replaced Upham as base commander, November 15, 1944.
 Like previous commanders, Northcutt had a meritorious background with combat experience.
 As speculation arose that the war might soon end, commanders seemed to change about as often as combat crews.
 Northcutt was in command when Victory in Europe was announced, May 8, 1945.